-Of course the main restaurant, Tram Dining Room, surveys the river – they’d be mad not to capitalize on those views.
+Of course the main restaurant, Sen, surveys the river – they’d be mad not to capitalize on those views.
 It’s open-air on three sides, with crisp white linen and Vietnamese lanterns typifying the hotel’s fusion of French and Vietnamese elements.
 There are comfy rattan chairs with big cushions to sink into, perfect for long lazy breakfasts and even longer romantic dinners (start with gỏi cuốn, rice-paper rolls, and move on to succulent duck magret).
 Breakfast includes platters of fresh fruit, waffles and traditional rice, noodles or pho: fuel for days spent exploring Ho Chi Minh City or venturing to the Cu Chi tunnels.

 Pick from the riverside champagne bar, the Cigar Lounge or the Chill Out Lounge: you’ll be well looked after and well refreshed at all three.

 Sen Restaurant take orders until 9:30pm, poolside service for snacks and drinks is available until 6pm, and the bar stays up as late as guests do.